jonvw28/kew_grasses/README.md

 #### Subsetting Essential Inputs

-These are the variables that are only available in the script `complete_pipeline_whole_dataset.r` which must be set in order to allow subsetting
+These are the variables that are only available in the script `complete_pipeline_whole_dataset.r` which must be set in order to allow subsetting.

 | Input Variable 	| Default 						| Explanation |
 |:---------------------:|:-----------------------------------------------------:| ----------- |